brickman1444/superspygame/Rules.md

 ### The End

-After the each player has had either one or two turns, the game is over.
-The players use gadgets from earlier in the game to collectively end the story.
+After each player has had one turn, any player can choose to end the game on their turn.
+They do not get a new Item card and they don't play a new Function card.
+Their Scene prompt is "The superspy defeats the villain".
+They must use at least three of the gadgets that have already been played to fulfill their scene.